openshift/enhancements/enhancements/network/baremetal-ipi-network-configuration.md

 ### User-facing API

 RHCOS already provides a mechanism to specify NetworkManager keyfiles during deployment of a new node.
-We need to expose that functionality during the IPI install process.
+We need to expose that functionality during the IPI install process, but preferably using [nmstate](https://nmstate.io) files as the interface for a more user-friendly experience.
 There are a couple of options on how to do that:

 * A new section in install-config.
 * A secret that contains base64-encoded content for the keyfiles.